-Breathing Techniques for Running With Asthma
+Breathing Techniques for Running With Asthma.

-One of the important breathing techniques for asthma, during your run, is to control your breathing rate and the depth at which you inhale.
+One of all the important breathing techniques for asthma, during your run, is to control your breathing rate and the depth at which you inhale.
 Avoid taking in air through your mouth.
 Breathing through your mouth tends to dry out your airways, and furthermore causes swelling, high blood pressure and elevated heart rate.
 These symptoms can lead to dangerous asthma attacks where the wheezing and breathlessness can become extremely hard to get control.
 Thus, always have your inhaler and prescribed medication with you at all times, and use it in situations of wheezing

 Take plenty of rest and keep yourself hydrated at regular intervals.
 It’s advised you use a combination of short and high energy sprints with lower energy endurance activities to better manage your respiratory flow.

-How to Run with Asthma: Tips to Help You Manage
+How to Run with Asthma?: Tips to Help You Manage.

 Use your inhaler several times before you start your run as it may help reduce your chances of exercise induced asthma attacks.

 A good combination of exercises for asthma would involve an incorporation of a lengthy warm-up and a cool-down period before any aerobic program.
 Modify your running intensity in accordance with the magnitude of the asthmatic symptoms you experience during and after your run.

 Warm up extensively before you go for a run.
 It allows your body to adjust to the oxygen requirements it needs during your run.
 A five-minute cool down period is necessary after every run to help regulate your breathing rate.